ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 **Is string concatenation supported?**

 Yes.
-The trusted flag is preserved when two trusted values are concatenated; this makes it easier to use //is_trusted()//, especially by developers that use concatenation for their SQL/HTML/CLI/etc.
+The "noble" flag is preserved when two "noble" values are concatenated; this makes it easier to use //is_noble()//, especially by developers that use concatenation for their SQL/HTML/CLI/etc.

 Previously we tried a version that only supported concatenation at compile-time (not run-time), to see if it would reduce the performance impact even further.
-The idea was to require everyone to use special //trusted_concat()// and //trusted_implode()// functions, which would raise exceptions to highlight where mistakes were made.
+The idea was to require everyone to use special //noble_concat()// and //noble_implode()// functions, which would raise exceptions to highlight where mistakes were made.
 These two functions can still be implemented by developers themselves (see [[#support_functions|Support Functions]] below), as they can be useful; but requiring everyone to use them would have required big changes to existing projects, and exceptions are not a graceful way of handling mistakes.

 Performance wise, my [[https://github.com/craigfrancis/php-is-literal-rfc/tree/main/tests|simplistic testing]] found there was still [[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/tests/results/with-concat/local.pdf|a small impact without run-time concat]]: